ryantran2165/cmpe256-project/README.md

 ### svd

-This notebook contains the code for evaluating SVD with 5-fold cross validation and ratings ranging from 1 to 5.
-This is the baseline SVD for the Stacking Ensemble method.
+This notebook contains the code for evaluating SVD with 5-fold cross validation and ratings ranging from 1 to 5 and saving it's predicted values for the Stacking Ensemble method.

 ### train_triplets_filtered_ratings